wanderview/wanderview.github.com/source/_posts/2018-04-06-clients-api-in-firefox-59.markdown

 More Problems
 -------------

+* Support initial about:blank behavior
 * Support windows and workers as clients
 * Support nsIChannel on separate thread from workers
 * Prepare to support FetchEvent.resultingClientId
-* Prepare to support site isolation

 Goals
 -----